jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
 They fight using real objects like wands and lightsabers.

 Watching the good and bad guys fight is exciting stuff.
-But unlike us, the protagonists can't sit back and enjoy the story.
+But unlike us, the protagonists can't sit back and enjoy seeing the events unfold.

 Because nobody ever won a battle by watching it.
-The victors are the ones who control technology because tools are the levers of power.
+The victors are the ones who control technology because tools are every story's the levers of power.
 Cinderella used a slipper to defeat her treacherous step-family.
 Harry Potter used a wand to defeat "He Who Must Not Be Named."
 And Luke Skywalker used a small ship to destroy the Death Star.

-When people control the levers of power, they overcome antagonists and solve problems.
+When heroes control the levers of power, they overcome antagonists and solve problems.

-And this simple observation is the very powerful lesson Main Street must learn today.
+And this simple observation is the lesson Main Street must learn today.

 Otherwise, this pandemic was for nothing.